kamanelelehua/kamanelelehua.github.io/projects/automatedWateringSystem.md

 ---
 layout: project
 type: project
-image: img/micromouse/micromouse-square.jpg
+image: kamanelelehua.github.io/img/happyPlant.png
-title: "Micromouse"
+title: "Automated Watering System"
-date: 2015
+date: 2021
 published: true
 labels:
-  - Robotics
   - Arduino
-  - C++
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+  - MIT App Inventor 2
+summary: "My team designed a watering system using an Arduino Uno microcontroller, which was controlled by an app created using the online platform MIT App Inventor 2.
+The app monitored temperature, humidity, and soil moisture values, while also controlling the watering pumps for up to four plants.
+Users could configure the device to automatically water their plants when the soil moisture level dropped below a certain point, or they could manually activate the water pumps through the app."
 ---

 <div class="text-center p-4">